Non-professional clubs must assign their audiovisual rights to the RFEF

 a) 60% of the income will be allocated to the teams of the National Professional Football League and will be allocated in accordance with the rules set forth in article 5.
 For the purposes of applying criterion 1 of letter b) of article 5.3, only those entities that compete in the round of 16 of the competition during the last five seasons will be taken into consideration, with the following weighting: Champion 22 percent; Runner-up, 16 percent; Semifinalists, 9%, Quarterfinals, 6%, Eighth Finals, 2.5%.

-b) The remaining 40% will be allocated to the promotion of amateur football and the teams of other categories that participate in the competition.
+b) The remaining 40% will be used to promote amateur football and teams from other categories that participate in the competition.

-Within the Royal Spanish Football Federation, a management body of the same composition as that established in article 7 will be established, with two specialties:
+Within the Royal Spanish Football Federation, a management body of the same composition as that established in article 7 will be set up, with two specialties:

 a) The president of the National Professional Football League will be replaced by the president of the Royal Spanish Football Federation.